Ad Inspector

 Transaction Details

-View a transaction's request and response by clicking on it from the Transactions tab of the Job Details page.
+View a transaction's request and response by selecting it from the Transactions tab of the Job Details page.

 - The Request tab describes either the initial request to an ad decision server or a wrapper.

-- The Response tab provides the raw XML response provided by an ad decision server and summary information.
+- The Response tab provides the raw XML response from an ad decision server and summary information.

 Request